 Participating in a Surency Flex Commuter Benefits plan is easy.

-Once your employees have enrolled and set their election amount, that amount will be automatically deducted from paychecks throughout the year before paying federal, state and FICA taxes on the designated amount.
+Once you’ve enrolled and set your election amount, that amount will be automatically deducted from your paycheck throughout the year before you pay federal, state and FICA taxes on the designated amount.

-To avoid losing any money, employees must file claims within 180 days of incurring the expense.
+To avoid losing money, make sure you file claims within 180 days of incurring the expense.